keyboard-ergonomics/keymacs/README.md

 -->

 In Keymacs 5/12 of the most frequent quadrigrams placed in home row without finger movement.
-Other compared layouts have lesser trigrams without finger movement.
+Other compared layouts have less quadrigrams in home row.

 In Keymacs most of time you will use home row of your keyboard (carpalx simulator shows >70% of home row usage on default